stas-demydiuk/domoticz-zigbee2mqtt-plugin/README.md

 ## Supported devices

-- Xiaomi Mi / Aqara smart home cube
+- Xiaomi / Aqara smart home cube
+- Xiaomi Aqara double wireless wall switch

 If your device is not listed here but zigbee2mqtt supports it, support can be added (fairly) easy by creating special adopter.